-In our Midwest climate, mid-August to mid-October is an ideal time to plant a variety of plants.
+In our Midwest climate, mid-August to mid-October is an ideal time for Fall planting for a variety of plants.
 We love this time of year as the weather cools above ground while the soil is still warm below ground.
 This is especially important to promote good roots for a hardier plant next spring.

 Another advantage of the fall is we typically experience more rainfall, cutting down the demands for the homeowner to use the water hose.
 As we recommend all year long, the typical amount of water for new plantings should be the equivalent to 1” of rainfall per week.
 Water the landscape into late fall on new plantings.
 Give fall-planted items a good last “drink” at Thanksgiving.
 This helps the roots have plenty of moisture as the ground freezes hard.